Online train journey planner fails as rail strike cripples services

 Passengers attempting to use the National Rail Enquiries website to find out what trains are running are being shown an error message.

-Passengers attempting to use the National Rail Enquiries website to find out what trains are running are being shown a message stating: “500 Internal Server Error”.
+Passengers attempting to use the National Rail Enquiries website for around half an hour this morning were shown a message stating “500 Internal Server Error”.

 The cause of the problem was unclear but it could be due to a surge in demand.